 North Korea fires short-range ballistic missiles toward East Sea: JCS

-A television screen shows a file image of North Korea's missile launch during a news program at Seoul Station in Jung District, central Seoul, on Thursday.
+A television screen shows a file image of North Korea's missile launch during a news broadcast at Seoul Station in Jung District, central Seoul, on Thursday.
 [AP/YONHAP]

-A television screen shows a file image of North Korea's missile launch during a news program at Seoul Station in Jung District, central Seoul, on Thursday.
+A television screen shows a file image of North Korea's missile launch during a news broadcast at Seoul Station in Jung District, central Seoul, on Thursday.
 [AP/YONHAP]

-North Korea fired several short-range ballistic missiles (SRBMs) into the East Sea on Thursday, marking its first ballistic missile launch since July 1 of this year.
+North Korea fired several short-range ballistic missiles (SRBMs) into the East Sea on Thursday, marking its first ballistic missile launch since July 1 of this year and less than 24 hours after the second U.S. presidential debate.

-The South Korean military detected the SRBMs launched from the Pyongyang area at around 7:10 a.m. on Thursday, according to Seoul’s Joint Chiefs of Staff (JCS).
+The SRBMs were launched from near Pyongyang at around 7:10 a.m. on Thursday, according to Seoul’s Joint Chiefs of Staff (JCS), with three to four projectiles detected.

-“The military is maintaining full readiness, closely sharing information on North Korean ballistic missiles with U.S. and Japanese authorities, while strengthening surveillance and vigilance in preparation for additional launches,” said the JCS.
+“The military is maintaining full readiness and closely sharing information on North Korea’s ballistic missiles with U.S. and Japanese authorities while strengthening surveillance and vigilance in preparation for additional launches,” said the JCS.

 Related Article

-Japanese authorities believe the missiles landed in the sea outside their country’s Exclusive Economic Zone (EEZ).
+Japanese authorities believe the missiles landed in the sea outside their country’s Exclusive Economic Zone.

 Log in to Twitter or Facebook account to connect